J Interpolation in R

 IDW

-The IDW output is a raster.
+Unlike the Thiessen method shown in the previous section, the IDW interpolation will output a raster.
 This requires that we first create an empty raster grid, then interpolate the precipitation values to each unsampled grid cell.
-An IDW power value of 2 (idp=2.0) will be used.
+An IDW power value of 2 (idp=2.0) will be used in this example.

 # Create an empty grid where n is the total number of cells